SENKAN!

 0739: LtCdr (later Vice Admiral/Medal of Honor) Lawson P. "Red" Ramage's USS TROUT (SS-202) sights KIRISHIMA but the submarine is unable to gain an attack position.

-During the day, Rear Admiral Tanka's reinforcement convoy is attacked repeatedly by aircraft from the "Cactus Air Force" on Guadalcanal and ENTERPRISE's Air Group.
+During the day, Rear Admiral Tanaka's reinforcement convoy is attacked repeatedly by aircraft from the "Cactus Air Force" on Guadalcanal and ENTERPRISE's Air Group.
 Six of Tanaka's 11 troop transports are sunk or abandoned and one damaged so severely that she is forced to return to Shortland.
 Tanaka presses on with his four remaining transports.

 1455: 100 miles south of Guadalcanal.
 A Japanese search plane sights Lee's TF 64, but misidentifies the ships as two "cruisers" and four destroyers.